jackmerrill/maatt.fr/content/ideas.md

 - DAV server thats [minimalist and opionated](https://miniflux.app/opinionated.html)
     - Support for CalDav, CardDav, and WebDav
     - Web app should just add, show, and edit calendar events and contacts.
 WebDav should be very basic file management.
+- Anki client that's a bit prettier than the original